UFreedom/FloatingText/README.md

 ####  4.Floating Path Animation

-after use  `FloatingPathEffect` define the path，you can implements the  `BaseFloatingPathAnimator` interface and do path animation.
+After use  `FloatingPathEffect` to define the path,Then you should implements the  `BaseFloatingPathAnimator` interface and do path animation.

 For example: `CurvePathFloatingAnimator` ：